Select Page

 Postgame Evaluation

 Shambolic.
 Poor man-marking, poor goalkeeping and poor in-game management from the sideline.
 I believe the game was lost the very moment Stefano Pioli deployed Rade Krunic to replace the injured Malick Thiaw at the cost of Alessandro Florenzi.
-(More Coming Soon).
+Milan conceded two lazy goals immediately in the aftermath.
+Mike Maignan would be the first to admit he should have saved both goals, full stop.
+Samuel Chukwueze successfully dribbled past his man, scored a goal and disappeared from the contest.
+Davide Calabria should have stood his ground and forced Jamie Bynoe-Gittens wide, Davide did not need to force the tackle.

 Pregame Expectation